-MPA graduates share an understanding of, passion for, and commitment to public service values.
+BYU MPA graduates demonstrate an understanding of, passion for, and commitment to public service values, including reverence for the dignity and worth of all people and dedication to ethical governance.

 - Credit hours: 57